(Revised January 2023)

 Each year the graduate students will choose a Graduate Liaison Committee composed of one representative from the first, second, and third years who will serve as the communicators for graduate student concerns.
 These representatives will meet with the DGS once per semester, but also whenever issues of immediate concern arise.

-A summary of expectations is provided below.
+A summary of expectations for AIs is provided below.
 For more detailed information, please refer to the following documents:

 For Spanish: